As the saying goes – I scream, you scream, we ALL scream for ice cream” – and that includes the grown-ups!

 Retro Palm Springs Chic + Kitschy Fun

 I really had some fun with the styling on this theme and hope it makes you happy too… flamingos – check, kitschy cow figurines – check, rainbow sprinkles – check, boozy milkshakes – CHECK!
-There are lots of FREE Ice Cream Printables for you do download here as well.
+There are lots of Ice Cream Printables for you do download here as well.
 Speaking of which, I just couldn’t resist channeling a little Kelis for the occasion… ;)

 Download this milkshake sign + lots more fun designs below!